-From Renee on October 3rd, 2007 in Green Remodeling
+From Dean Dowd on October 03, 2007 in Green Remodeling

 These fabulous eco-friendly products for your home remodeling needs will make your friends go “green” with envy.
 From durable kitchen countertops made from recycled paper to a unique sun-powered lighting device that redirects high-powered beams, these are seven cool alternatives you don’t want to miss.

-The 40 YOLO ColorHouse paint colors are inspired by nature’s palette.
+- Nature-Inspired Paint The 40 YOLO ColorHouse paint colors are inspired by natures palette.
 It is environmentally responsible paint made with zero volatile organic compounds.